Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Results

 Using the parameterization of our warm Higgs-G model, as carried out in Section \ref{WHGI}, we evolve $Q_G$ as a function of the comoving scale $k$ or number of efolds $N_e$, and obtain the evolution of the primordial power spectrum.
 Here we show the results of our calculations.

 We plot the primordial curvature power spectrum as a function of $k$ in Fig. \ref{p0q0} and Fig. \ref{p1q1} for Model I ($p=0, q=1$) and Model II ($p=1, q=1$), respectively.
-In these figures, we show the results for both $50$ and $60$ efolds of inflation.
+In these figures, we show the results for the allowed range of $Q_G$ values (at the pivot scale) for both $50$ and $60$ efolds of inflation.
+It can be seen that small variations in the initial $Q_G$ values can evolve differently and lead to tremendous growth at different comoving scales.
 Also, we show the observational constraints on the power spectrum obtained from $\mu-$distortion, PTA and SKA, taken from Ref. \cite{Chluba:2019kpb}.
-The cyan shaded region represents the excluded region from PBH overproduction.
+The cyan-shaded region represents the excluded region from PBH overproduction.
 The black solid line in these plots represents the standard power-law form of primordial power spectrum, $\Delta^2_\mathcal{R} (k)=A_s\left(\frac{k}{k_p}\right)^{n_s-1}$, which is red-tilted ($n_s<1$) at all the scales, thus cannot form PBHs.
-Whereas, in both Fig. \ref{p0q0} and Fig. \ref{p1q1}, we can see that the spectrum for warm inflation is red-tilted at the CMB scales, and it turns blue-tilted ($n_s>1$) at the small scales with a huge enhancement in the amplitude.
-As we increase the value of $Q_P$, we see that the power spectrum rises steeper and attains the value $\sim 10^{-2}$ at comparatively smaller $k$ value.
+Whereas in both Fig. \ref{p0q0} and Fig. \ref{p1q1}, we can see that the spectrum for warm inflation is red-tilted at the CMB scales, and it turns blue-tilted ($n_s>1$) at the small scales with a huge enhancement in the amplitude.
+As we increase the value of $Q_P$, we see that the power spectrum rises steeper and attains the value $\sim 10^{-2}$ at a comparatively smaller $k$ value.
 As discussed before, PBHs of an observationally significant abundance are formed when the amplitude of the primordial power spectrum is of the order of $\Delta^2_\mathcal{R} (k)\sim \mathcal{O} (10^{-2})$.

 We see from Fig. \ref{fig:2a}, for the case of $50$ efolds of Model I ($p=0,q=1$), this is achieved for $1.37\times 10^{12}<k<1.5\times 10^{15} $ Mpc$^{-1}$, while for $60$ efolds, as shown in Fig. \ref{fig:2b}, this condition is achieved for $2.2\times 10^{15}<k<1.78\times 10^{17} $ Mpc$^{-1}$.
 Similarly, from Fig. \ref{fig:31a} for Model II ($p=1,q=1$), we find that for 50 efolds, the amplitude of primordial power spectrum is of order $10^{-2}$ for scales\footnote{For our further calculations, we take these cutoff values of comoving wavenumbers at which primordial power spectrum $\sim \mathcal{O}(10^{-2})$.
 Similar approach was also taken in Ref. \cite{Kohri:2018qtx}.} $1.14\times 10^{10}<k<1.46\times 10^{15} $ Mpc$^{-1}$.
 For $60$ efolds, we have a sufficient amplitude of power on the scales $4.2\times 10^{12}<k<4.8\times 10^{15} $ Mpc$^{-1}$, as shown in Fig. \ref{fig:31b}.